backblaze-b2-samples/b2fs4chia/README.md

 ### prefetch

 Chia reads are between 8 and 16KB and they usually happen in two subsequent `read()` calls.
-It's ~50ms faster to get the entire 16KB within one request to B2.
+It's ~50ms faster to get the entire 16KB within one request to Backblaze B2.
 It is suspected that this gain is so small, because server has some cache of its own (small subsequent reads _are_ faster than random reads). `50ms*64 = 3.2s`

 ### parallelization

 Chia 1.1.5 uses `chiapos` which runs all read requests in sequence, but community [provided](https://www.google.com) [PRs](https://www.google.com) which parallelize the reads.
 This lets us reduce the full proof cost from total duration of 64 sequential reads over the network down to ~7 (and the first one can be cached, too)

-### fast B2 cluster

-B2 currently has 4 clusters.
-Performance of one cluster may be different from performance of another cluster.
+### Storage Perfomance

+Storage performance may impact your results.
+Feel free to contact Backblaze B2 support if you notice performance issues.

 ### fast connection to B2

-The harvester machine needs to be as close as possible (network-wise) to the B2 cluster which hosts our account
+Having the harvester machine as close as possible (network-wise) to the Backblaze B2 region which hosts our account may help with performance.

 ## Installation

 NOTE: the following installation instruction is not very secure (it doesn't use checksums to verify integrity of PRs)

-In order to make _full proof_ verification viable on B2, we need the harvester to have a few things:
+In order to make _full proof_ verification viable on Backblaze B2, we need the harvester to have a few things:
-1. FUSE driver to interface harvester with plots stored in a B2 bucket (it also has cache and takes care of the prefetch)
+1. FUSE driver to interface harvester with plots stored in a Backblaze B2 bucket (it also has cache and takes care of the prefetch)
 2. Modified chiapos to parallelize the full proof reads
-3. Fast B2 cluster - currently accounts are assigned to cluster 000.
-You'd need to talk to B2 support to get an account 001 or 002
-4. Fast connection to B2 - depends on where your cluster is.
-It's way easier to move harvester to cluster, than to move cluster to harvester!
+3. Fast connection to Backblaze B2 - depends on which region your account is in.
+It's way easier to move harvester to region, than to move region to harvester!

 ### Installation of b2fs4chia FUSE driver